andreximenes/reddit-scraper/README.md

 ___

 ## Frontend
-The frontend was build using ReactJS and Tailwindcss
+The frontend using ReactJS and Tailwindcss

 Working directory